Liquid Web’s GDPR Compliance: Your Questions Answered!

 The General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR EU 2016/679), which replaces the European Union (EU) Data Protection Directive (known as Directive 95/46/EC), is a European privacy law.
+The General Data Protection Regulation (GDPR EU 2016/679), which replaced the European Union (EU) Data Protection Directive (known as Directive 95/46/EC), is European privacy law.

 Q: Is Liquid Web GDPR compliant?

 A: Yes!
 See the answers below for answers to your questions about Liquid Web and GDPR compliance.